Rappi: History

-Rappi was founded in 2015 by three Colombian entrepreneurs: Simón Borrero, Felipe Villamarin, and Sebastián Mejía.
+Rappi was founded in 2015 in Bogotá, Colombia by three Colombian entrepreneurs: Simón Borrero, Felipe Villamarín, and Sebastián Mejía.

 Rappi entered Y Combinator's Winter 2016 batch, generating additional investment.
 In August 2018, the company raised another $200 million in funding.
-SoftBank became a major stakeholder in Rappi in April 2019 with a $1 billion investment that valued Rappi at $3.5 billion.
+SoftBank became a major stakeholder in Rappi in April 2019 with a $USD1 billion investment that valued Rappi at $3.5 billion.

-In January 2019, Borrero, Villamarin, and Mejía were listed as part of Bloomberg's 50 Most Influential people and Rappi was highlighted as a company that is “transforming Latin America”.
-In April 2024 Tiago Azevedo was hired as chief financial officer of Rappi.
+In January 2019, Borrero, Villamarín, and Mejía were listed as part of Bloomberg's 50 Most Influential people and Rappi was highlighted as a company that is “transforming Latin America”.
+In April 2024, Tiago Azevedo was hired as chief financial officer of Rappi.

-In February 2019, Simon Borrero was awarded the "Empresario del año" (Businessman of the year) award from the Colombian President.
-Simon Borrero and Rappi are currently being sued in U.S. federal court for misappropriation of trade secrets.
+In February 2019, Simón Borrero was awarded the "Empresario del año" (Businessman of the year) award from the Colombian President.
+Simón Borrero and Rappi are currently being sued in U.S. federal court for misappropriation of trade secrets.

 In June 2020, and during the peak of the COVID-19 pandemic in Latin American countries, Rappi announced in a live event for the creation of 3 additional divisions in this category such as games, live sales and music simultaneously in 9 countries.
 With this announcement Rappi consolidated its goal of becoming the first app on the continent by expanding its offerings to compete with other entertainment giants such as Spotify.

 As of August 2020, Rappi had more than 200,000 independent couriers actively connecting to the app in Latin America.
 Rappi also worked with over 250,000 different businesses including groceries shops, pharmacies, kiosks, and office supply stores.

-In 2021, Rappi was valued at $5.25 billion following their $500 million Series F financing round.
-By the summer of 2021 it is announced that Rappi raises its valuation to US $5.2 billion after closing the most recent Series G investment round at that time and raising US $500 million.
+In 2021, Rappi was valued at $5.25 billion following their $COP500 million Series F financing round.
+By the summer of 2021, it is announced that Rappi raises its valuation to US $5.2 billion after closing the most recent Series G investment round at that time and raising US $500 million.
 Participants in the round included T. Rowe Price, Baillie Gifford, Third Point, Octahedron, GIC SoftBank, DST Global, Y Combinator, Andreessen Horowitz and Sequoia Capital.

-Rappi announced acquisition of AI company Fountain9 in Sept 2024 to enhance AI operations.
+Rappi announced acquisition of AI company Fountain9 in September 2024 to enhance AI operations.
 Rappi was also included in the Time magazine's list of influential companies in 2024.